yakupzengin/yakupzengin/README.md

 # About Me:
 👨🏻‍💻 I am a Computer Engineering student with a growing specialization in Artificial Intelligence, Machine Learning, Deep Learning, and Data Science.
 I am passionate about leveraging cutting-edge technologies such as TensorFlow, PyTorch, OpenCV, and Python to create impactful solutions.
-My focus is on Computer Vision and Natural Language Processing, always exploring new ways to merge AI with real-world applications.
+My focus is on Computer Vision, always exploring new ways to merge AI with real-world applications.

 With hands-on experience in both AI and web development (using React, Java Spring Boot, and SQL), I strive to build scalable, high-performance systems that push the boundaries of innovation.
 I’m always excited to learn and collaborate on projects that shape the future of technology.